EEESlab/countdown/README.md

 The COUNTDOWN runtime requires that each MPI process of the application under control is affinitized to distinct CPUs.
 This is a strict requirement for the runtime and must be enforced by the MPI launch command.
+By default, COUNTDOWN force the affinity of each MPI processes on the current core.

 ### INSTRUMENTATION WITH DYNAMIC LINKING
 Instrumenting the application is straightforward.
 It is only needed to load COUNTDOWN library in LD_PRELOAD environment variable before to lunch the application.

     export LD_PRELOAD=/path/to/countdown/lib/libcntd.so